stylesplugin/styles/readme.markdown

   * Scaffold allows processing CSS strings.
 We could auto-generate strings if necessary
   * Scaffold can process (and concatenate) multiple files into one. wp\_enqueue\_style would give us dependency information
-* We could add to Scaffold's default search directories to include the current theme

 ## UI Types ##
 I planned on starting with Color, since it's fairly simple.